Sohmer and Company Piano Factory: History

-Hugo Sohmer - founder of Sohmer & Co. - relocated his manufacturing premises from 149 East 14th Street in 1886 after building a new land-mark building on the Astoria coast of East River.
+Hugo Sohmer, founder of Sohmer & Co., relocated his manufacturing premises from 149 East 14th Street in 1886 after building a new building on the Astoria coast of the East River.
 The company was moved to be closer to better shipping facilities and in order to be more accessible for the labor force in charge of operating the production.
 He had founded the company few years earlier in 1872 together with his partner Joseph Kuder from Vienna, who was also a former Steinway and Sons employee.
 The new building of Sohmer & Co. was designed by Berger & Baylies architecture firm.
 Entering in piano building business in NY in the end of 19th century was not a hard thing to do as there were many skilled emigrants coming from Europe (mostly Germany) and the demand for the instrument was growing fast.
-The building was expanded by Baylies & Co. architecture firm in 1906–7.
+The building was expanded by Baylies & Co. architecture firm in 1906–07.
 In 1925, the factory was an impressive 210,000 square feet piece of property and the company employed 275 people who were responsible for producing 2,500 pianos a year.
 The company was family owned and operated for much of its existence; the Sohmer family had nearly 70 years of combined experience in the piano business.
 Their products included a grand piano, uprights, and a player piano, but their uprights were specifically admired for having a more powerful sound than competing pianos on the market.
 Additionally, the Sohmer Grands came in four sizes: Concert, Parlor, Baby, and Cupid.
 The factory was highly regarded because of its state of the art facilities and equipment.
 In the time of the Great Depression parts of the building were leased out to other manufacturers.
 However, the company survived the Great Depression, but after the collapse of piano industry, Sohmer's production rates fell.
 By 1960, the factory had an assessed value of $255,000 and a heavily decreased labor force of 120 people.
-The factory maintained production in its Astoria factory until 1982 when the grand son of Hugo Sohmer sold the company to Pratt-Read company - producers of piano pieces and furniture.
+The factory maintained production in its Astoria factory until 1982 when the grand son of Hugo Sohmer sold the company to Pratt-Read company – producers of piano pieces and furniture.
 The plant was then relocated to Ivoryton, Connecticut, and the building sold to Adirondack Chair Company.
 Between 2007 and 2013, the building was converted for residential use with new penthouse additions above the sixth floor.
 Currently Sohmer pianos are produced in Korea.
 Several photographs of the factory have been made available online by the Queens Public Library, including a view from 1945 from across the East River.